usexfg/fuego-wallet/README.md

 ## ⚠️ Disclaimer

-This software is provided "as is" without warranty.
+Fuogo Valise is provided "as is" without warranty.
 Cryptocurrency transactions are irreversible.
 Always:
 - **Backup your wallet** securely
 - **Verify transactions** before sending
 - **Use at your own risk**